Relative Bias Under Imperfect Identification in Observational Causal Inference: Comparing the sensitivity of identification approaches

-For each identification strategy, we define the \emph{total assumption violation} as the squared norm \(||A(\rho)||_2^2\) of the corresponding parameter vector \(A(\rho)\).
-We can then formally define the \emph{total robustness value} as the minimum total violation of the identifying assumptions that would result in absolute bias of \(b\): A \emph{smaller} total robustness value means that a smaller violation of the identifying assumptions will be sufficient to result in a threshold bias of \(b\).
-In contrast, a larger total robustness value means that the total violation in the identifying assumptions must be larger for there to obtain the same threshold bias.
-In other words, there can be larger violations in the underlying identifying assumptions before we expect there to be a substantively meaningful change in the underlying result.
+Eq.~\ref{eq-rv} captures the notion that violations smaller than the RV guarantee bias smaller than the critical threshold.
+The robustness value measures a kind of safety guarantee: \emph{if} all of the assumptions are violated less than the RV, as measured by the partial \(R^2\) values, \emph{then} the bias will be smaller than \(b\).
+A \emph{smaller} robustness value means that a smaller violation of the identifying assumptions could be sufficient to result in a threshold bias of \(b\).
+In contrast, a larger robustness value means that a larger violation of the identifying assumptions is needed to obtain the same bias.